Connect characters with lines.

 3. Arrange the layout — Drag people around to position them in a way that tells the story at a glance.
 A common pattern is to put the protagonist in the center and arrange supporting characters around them by faction or family.
 If you don't want to position things by hand, the "Auto Arrange" button will lay everything out for you in one click.

-4. Save and share — Export the finished chart as a high-resolution PNG, share it directly to X (Twitter), LINE, or Facebook, or copy a shareable URL.
+4. Save and share — Export the finished chart as a PNG image, share it directly to X (Twitter), LINE, or Facebook, or copy a shareable URL.
 Your work is automatically saved to your browser, so you can close the tab and come back later without losing anything.

 What people use this relationship chart maker for